RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

 If MariaDB says that no row was affected, it is fine.

-if your client has IPv6, use the IPv6/64 prefix.
+If your client has IPv6, use the IPv6/64 prefix.

 Commit the changes and in a couple of minutes the Whois server will pick it up and will not block that IP again.